MocanFlavius/university-projects/README.md

     Ensure Apache and MySQL services are running in WAMP.
     Import the database structure.
     Access the project in your browser at http://localhost/your-folder-name.
-    (Optional) Run composer install in the terminal within the project folder to download the necessary dependencies from vendor
+    Run composer install in the terminal within the project folder to download the necessary dependencies from vendor